rubengerritsen/KMC/README.md

 .
 .
 ```
+Since the coordinates are not used in the actual simulation you can also use fake coordinates, that is what I did in the example file.

 ### 2. A Neigbour List
 A neigbourlist is a file with the neigbours and a rate, if a particle can jump from site 0 to site 5 with rate 0.2 than we would add a line `0 5 0.2` to the neigbourlist file.
 We need to add another pair for the other way around, so a hop from 5 to 0 could have a different rate, say 0.3, then we add `5 0 0.3`.